JaeS-Lee/Toxicology-data-analysis-using-R-RNA-Seq-/Chapter 01) RNA-Seq analysis using edgeR and visualization of DEGs/README.md

-# Chapter 01) Analyzing with edgeR and visualization of DEGs
+# Chapter 01) RNA-Seq analysis using edgeR and visualization of DEGs

 In this chapter, I will show how to analyze RNA-Seq raw data which was simply preprocessed using dplyr packages.